WestConnex Local Area Improvement Strategy (LAIS)

 In Mr Robertson’s opinion, as outlined in the conclusion to his advice, “the decisions to approve the M4 widening, New M4 East and New M5 are… unassailable on legal grounds.”

 For information on how Council has been lobbying to protect our residents from the effects of WestConnex, please see our media releases:

 The purpose of the WestConnex Community Liaison Forum is to:

-- Enable Inner West Council to share with Forum members and obtain member views on key initiatives being undertaken by Council to oppose WestConnex
+- Enable Inner West Council to share with forum members and obtain member views on key initiatives being undertaken by Council to oppose WestConnex

-- Enable Forum members to raise traffic, environmental and other WestConnex construction concerns with Inner West Council to enable Council to pursue those issues with State Government
+- Enable forum members to raise traffic, environmental and other WestConnex construction concerns with Inner West Council to enable Council to pursue those issues with State Government

-- Enable Forum members to disseminate information to their constituent members regarding WestConnex.
+- Enable forum members to disseminate information to their constituent members regarding WestConnex

 Terms of Reference have been prepared and adopted for the WestConnex Community Liaison Forum and are available here: (PDF 68KB)

-WestConnex Liaison Forum Minutes
+WestConnex Community Liaison Forum Minutes

-Minutes 1 December 2016 WestConnex Liason Forum (PDF 218.6KB)
+Minutes 1 December 2016 WestConnex Liaison Forum (PDF 218.6KB)